unyt-org/example-threads/README.md

 # Example: Threads

-This repository demonstrates the concepts of **Single-Threading** and **Multi-Threading** based on [DATEX](https://datex.unyt.org) on the example of calculating the digits of PI and creating a [TOR vanity address](https://community.torproject.org/onion-services/advanced/vanity-addresses/).
+This repository demonstrates the concepts of type-safe **Multi-Threading** based on [DATEX](https://datex.unyt.org) and Web Workers.
+In this demo, we are calculating the digits of PI and creating a [TOR vanity address](https://community.torproject.org/onion-services/advanced/vanity-addresses/).

 ## Installation